arelenglish/rolodex/readme.md

 ######From Bash:

-Create a file with of addresses, One address per line, formatted in any of the supported formats.
+Create a file of addresses putting one address per line.
+Addresses can be formatted in any of the supported formats.
 Then, simply cd into the rolodex directory and type `$ python3 back_end_rolodex.py data.in`, or whatever your input file is called.
-Your json.out file will automatically be created for you.
+Your json.out file will automatically be created for you in the current directory.

+Optionally, you can also build this program by running `chmod +x back_end_rolodex.py` then simply run your program like this `$ ./back_end_rolodex.py data.in`

 From REPL